 The oxyhemoglobin dissociation curve (ODC) is one of the most recognized teachings of basic physiology.
 It describes the relationship between the saturation of hemoglobin and the partial pressure of arterial oxygen.
-Intuitively, it makes sense that the more oxygen that’s available (a higher PO2), the more saturated hemoglobin will be (% saturation).
-But what if the hemoglobin is in a different conformational state because of acidosis or a hemoglobinopathy?
+Intuitively, it makes sense that the more oxygen available (a higher PO2), the more saturated hemoglobin will be (% saturation).
+But what if the hemoglobin is in a different conformational state because of acidosis or hemoglobinopathy?
 And once the hemoglobin molecule is saturated with oxygen, how readily will it “give up” the oxygen to end organs and tissues that require it?

 This is a fairly simplified overview of the ODC, so drop me a line if you have questions in the comments section below! 🙂